jo/worker-generate-previews/README.md

 ## Prerequisites

-This worker depends on `imagemagick`.
+This worker depends on `imagemagick` and `ghostscript`.
 Make shure the `convert` program is in the path.

 ## Installation